sensu/sensu-docs/content/sensu-go/5.18/reference/events.md

 You can send events directly to the Sensu pipeline using the [events API][16].
 To create an event, send a JSON event definition to the [events API PUT endpoint][14].

-If you use the events API to create a new event with an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published.
+If you use the events API to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published.

 ## Manage events